 IRS Practice & Procedure

-The IRS issued final regulations providing guidance on withholding federal income tax from employees’ wages under changes enacted in the Tax Cuts and Jobs Act.
+The IRS issued final regulations providing guidance on withholding federal income tax from employees’ wages under changes enacted in the TCJA.

 A tax return filed without an IP PIN starts the running of the Sec.
 6501(a) limitation period.

 The AICPA is asking its members to write to their senators and representatives in Congress in support of legislation that would mandate that anyone who receives a loan through the PPP can deduct business expenses even when payment of those expenses results in loan forgiveness under the CARES Act.

 The IRS issued rules on two special enforcement matters for purposes of the unified partnership audit rules.